aspineon/distributed-saga/README.md

 # Development environment notes

-The project has been tested to work with maven 3.5.2 and Zulu for Java 10 (OpenJDK 10.0.1) from Azul Systems.
+The project has been tested to work with maven 3.5.2 and Zulu for Java 11 (OpenJDK 11-ea) from Azul Systems.

-If you are using IntelliJ IDEA to build and run the tests or samples you will need to add `--add-modules=jdk.incubator.httpclient` to `Additional command line parameters:` field in the `Settings -> Build, Execution, Deployement -> Compiler -> Java Compiler # For current project` page.

 # Related work